prataprc/prataprc.github.io.v1/_contents/javascript.rst

 .. contents::

 I like languages that can be explained within few pages of a book.
-Besides C, Lua, Erlang - Javascript is one such language that have that simplicity.
+Besides C, Lua, Erlang - Javascript is one such language to have that simplicity.
 This post is a quick reference guide to javascript, highlighted through examples and all of them can be found at this
 `gist <https://gist.github.com/prataprc/5843946>`_.